Pitz72/PixelDebhTheGame/README.md

 ## Features

 -   **Game Progression:** A full adventure across 13 levels, including multiple boss battles and a final challenge.
 -   **Arcade High Score Leaderboard:** Compete for the top score!
 At the end of the game, enter your initials if you make it into the top 5, just like the old arcade classics.
+The leaderboard is pre-filled with default scores.
+-   **Arcade-Style Attract Mode:** The title screen simulates a classic arcade cabinet, automatically and seamlessly alternating between the "Character Parade" intro and the high score leaderboard.
+The player can press Enter on either screen to start the game.
+The chiptune theme plays continuously throughout, creating a fluid attract mode experience.
 -   **Dynamic Background Music:** Each level features a dynamic chiptune soundtrack.
 A pleasant, upbeat theme accompanies standard levels, while a tense, ominous track plays during boss battles to heighten the drama.
 -   **Dynamic Arcade-Style Intro:** A vibrant, animated intro sequence to welcome players.
--   **Character Parade Title Screen:** A classic arcade-style character presentation with a custom chiptune music theme.
 -   **Epic Boss Battles:** Reworked boss battles with a floating, unpredictable boss that throws targeted projectiles.
 -   Classic 2D platforming action with a consistent pixel-perfect look
 -   Vast, horizontally scrolling levels with a dynamic camera system